Work orders are at the center of how work is planned, executed, and recorded in Maximo.

 Improving work order data quality is not about adding more data.
 It is about improving the quality and consistency of what is already being captured.

-When work orders, failure coding, asset hierarchy, and job plans are aligned, organizations create a reliable foundation for better decisions and stronger performance.
+When work orders, failure coding, asset hierarchy, and job plans are aligned, organizations create a reliable foundation for better decisions and stronger asset performance.